anwarmamat/cmsc330summer19-public/p3/README.md

 * `Concat (r1, r2)` represents the concatenation of r1 followed by r2.
 For example, `Concat(Char 'a', Char 'b')` is the same as the formal regular expresion `ab`.
 * `Star r` represents the Kleene closure of regular expression r.
 For example, `Star (Union (Char 'a', Char 'b'))` is the same as the formal regular expression `(a|b)*`.

 You must implement your own function to convert a regular expression (in the above format) to an NFA, which you can then use to match particular strings (by leveraging your `Nfa` module).
-You must also implement a function that turns `Regex.t` structures back into a string representation.

 ### `nfa_of_regex re`